lknite/daytwo/README.md

 - register-controller will detect cluster and automatically register it with argocd
 - register-controller will also copy all labels from the cluster resource to the argocd cluster secret
 - use argocd applicationsets to install addons automatically by using matchLabel to match labels copied from the cluster resource
-  - labels such as: addons-cert-manager, addons-fluent-bit, addons-pinniped-concierge, addons-pinniped-www, addons-rbac
+  - labels such as: addons-cert-manager, addons-fluent-bit, addons-pinniped-concierge, addons-rbac
 - this will cause "pinniped-concierge" & "pinniped-www" to be installed to each registered cluster
 - pinniped-controller will watch argocd secrets and generate a pinniped kubeconfig automatically
 - pinniped-controller also hosts a website to access the pinniped kubeconfig files it generates
-- pinniped-www can be used by consumers to access the cluster-specific pinniped kubeconfig file e.g.
   - pinniped.\<clustername\>.\<domain\>/\<managementCluster\>/\<workloadCluster\>/kubeconfig

 ## development